timjogorman/RicherEventDescription/guidelines.md

 :bangbang: *OVERLAP provides relatively little information for the actual processing of text compared to our other temporal relations.
-If you are reasonably sure that the relation is one of containment, you should use one of the CONTAINS relations instead, and often, one can represent a potential OVERLAP more specifically using narrative containers and a bit of additional thought.*
+If you are reasonably sure that the relation is one of containment, you should use one of the CONTAINS relations instead, and often one can represent a potential OVERLAP more specifically using narrative containers and a bit of additional thought.*